nodejs/node-v0.x-archive/doc/api/child_process.markdown

 output on this fd is expected to be line delimited JSON objects.

 ## Synchronous Process Creation

+These methods are **synchronous**, meaning they **WILL** block the event loop, pausing execution of your code until the spawned process exits.

+Blocking calls like these are mostly useful for simplifying general purpose scripting tasks and for simplifying the loading/processing of application configuration at startup.

 ### child_process.spawnSync(command, [args], [options])